AzizDasser/AzizDasser/README.md

 👥 Created a web app for managing members, events, and all the activities that keep associations thriving.

 ## 🌟 Let's Connect!

+📬 Let’s connect and create something amazing together!
+🌍 Based in Rabat, Morocco | 🌐 Open to global opportunities

 I’m always excited to collaborate on new projects or just chat about tech.
 Hit me up on LinkedIn!